vibbits/training-material/topics/python-programming/tutorials/10_functions/tutorial.md

 ```

-You can call functions within functions, basically anywhere in the code, also in conditions, ...:
+You can call functions within functions, or basically anywhere in your code, even in conditions, ...:

 ```python
 if getMeanValue(valueList1) > 26 :